 Utilizing a combination of Deep Cycle thermostatic batteries, a thermostatic blanket, and additional thermostatic controls, we solved our first two problems rather quickly.
 We could now power the client’s computer system and prevent the critical damage associated with overheating or freezing the system.
 The latter of the three problems proved to be more challenging to solve.

 Within the truck’s van body, we installed a hydraulically powered sliding tray upon which rested an ample stack of 1″ plate steel.
 The system sounds relatively simple, and that’s how we like it.
-During road travel, the tray is moved and locked in place at the nose of the van thus distributing the weight in a manner which allows for legal road travel.
-Once on the rail, the weight is shifted to the rear, effectively generating the required downforce as well as the tractive effort needed to allow track-travel.
+During road travel, the tray moves and locks in place at the nose of the van.
+This distributes the weight in a manner which allows for legal road travel.
+Once on the rail, the weight shifts to the rear.
+This effectively generates the required downforce as well as the tractive effort needed to allow track-travel.
 Much like the way we approach our customer’s needs, our solution was and is adaptive.

-As always, we take pride in cultivating unique solutions to the problems of our customers.
-We would be honored to take pride in solving yours.
+As always, we take pride in cultivating unique, customized solutions to the problems of our customers.
+Next time, let us solve yours!